 Strategic and Operational Business Elements

 The OGSM Framework serves as the basis for strategic planning and execution, in combination with an effective management routine.
-It ensures that the managers are aligned with the company’s objectives and connects important strategies to financial objectives.
+It ensures that the managers are aligned with the company’s SMART objectives and connects important strategies to financial objectives.
 As a result, this creates transparency and visibility of the company’s capacities.

 The start of the OSGM Framework is linked to the big picture of the organisation.
 What does the organisation want to achieve, and when?
 The strategy is often established from higher management, and the objective must match this.
 Read more about mission and vision here.
 A clear vision for the company is important because it leads to: